webapp342/waitlist/README.md

 1. Create a new project at [supabase.com](https://supabase.com)
 2. Go to the SQL editor in your Supabase dashboard
-3. Copy and paste the contents of `database-migration.sql` file
+3. Copy and paste the contents of `database_setup.sql` file
-4. Run the SQL to create the users and cards tables with all triggers
+4. Run the SQL to create all tables, sequences, and policies
 5. Get your project URL and anon key from Settings > API

+**Important**: Make sure to run the `database_setup.sql` file in Supabase SQL Editor, not the `schema.sql` file.

 ### 3. Environment Variables